razzius/razzius.github.io/_posts/2021-08-16-baklava-recipe.md

 Preheat oven to 350 degrees.

+Grease a 1-inch 8x11 baking pan with butter.
 Lay 1 sheet of phyllo dough and cover it thinly with butter.
 Use a pastry brush or a fork to spread the butter thin by dipping the utensil in the butter, then grazing the surface of the phyllo.
 After 9 sheets, spread half the nut mix across the pan.
 Very delicately, lay 2 more sheets with butter very gently.
 These are the most difficult sheets; they will stick to the butter and move, but you can carefully realign the phyllo sheet.
 Spread the rest of the nut mix.
 Add the remainin sheets with butter.

 Put in the freezer for 10 minutes, so that the butter solidifies and it's easy to cut.
 Take it out and cut diagonally across the pan with a knife the long way, then straight lines the short way.
 Put in the oven on the middle rack for between 45 minutes and an hour.